 Years of Experience

-Residents of Madison Heights, Mich. pick up paychecks that are higher than any other city — the median salary is $52K annually; other top-paying cities include Cleveland, Ohio ($52K) and the company's headquarter city of Columbus, Ohio (approximately $37K).
-Within the company, workers earn the highest salaries (an average of around $53K per year) in Michigan.
+Residents of Madison Heights, Mich. pick up paychecks that are higher than any other city — the median salary is about $52K per year; other top-paying cities include Cleveland, Ohio ($52K) and the company's headquarter city of Columbus, Ohio (around $37K).
+Across Bob Evans Restaurants' U.S. offices, employees in the state of Michigan earn the most, taking home $53K annually.

 Certifications and Degrees